Multimodal Dependent Type Theory: Related Work

-This rule is convenient, and strictly more powerful than the elimination rule of \MTT{} (see \S\ref{sec:dra}).
+This rule is convenient, and strictly more powerful than that of \MTT{} (see Section~\ref{sec:dra}).
 However, it is metatheoretically less than ideal.
 The source of the trouble in this case is that we must show that substitutions can be pushed under the $\mathsf{open}$ construct.
 For instance, suppose we have some substitution $\gamma : \Delta \to \Gamma, \text{\faUnlock}, \Gamma'$.
 It is necessary to ensure that this substitution uniquely gives rise to a substitution $\mathfrak{F}(\gamma) : \mathfrak{F}(\Delta) \to \Gamma$, which will then be applied to the body $M$ of the term.
 This property can only be shown by lengthy induction on syntax.
-Such a property is proven laboriously in \cite{gratzer:2019} for the $\MLTTLock$ type theory, and several complex and artificial typing rules are necessary to show it.
-The situation is in some ways similar to dual-context calculi, where meticulous expert attention in needed to show the admissibility of substitution in each modal setting.
+Such a property is proven laboriously in \cite{gratzer:2019} for the $\MLTTLock$ type theory, and several complex and seemingly artificial typing rules are necessary to show it.
+The situation is in some ways similar to dual-context calculi, where meticulous expert attention is needed to show the admissibility of substitution in each modal setting.

-The other, more serious, issue with the Fitch-style is the difficulty of accounting for multiple distinct modalities.
-Each modality should give rise to a different lock, but the structural rules governing their interactions are complex even in relatively simple cases.
+The final and most serious issue with the Fitch-style is the difficulty of accounting for multiple distinct modalities.
+Each modality should give rise to a different lock, but the structural rules governing their interactions are complex.
 It is well-understood how to model the $\Later$ modality in a Fitch-style type theory, and \cite{gratzer:2019} developed an extensive account of the $\Box$ modality.
 However, it is an open problem whether the two may be combined.
-There is work to this effect in a simple type theory~\cite{bahr:2019}, but even in this case there are restrictions on $\Box$ and $\Later$ which prevent recovering the \MLTTLock type theory of \cite{gratzer:2019} as a subsystem.
+There is work to this effect in a simple type theory~\cite{bahr:2019}, but even in this case there are restrictions on $\Box$ and $\Later$ which prevent the recovery of the \MLTTLock~type theory of \cite{gratzer:2019} as a subsystem.